 Objectives Endpoints Primary To demonstrate the efficacy of dupilumab on itch response in patients with PN, inadequately controlled on topical prescription therapies or when those therapies are not advisable.
-Proportion of participants with improvement (reduction) in worst-itch numeric rating scale (WI-NRS) by <math>\geq 4</math> from baseline to Week 12.
-Secondary To demonstrate the efficacy of dupilumab on additional itch endpoints in patients with PN, inadequately controlled on topical prescription therapies or when those therapies are not advisable.To demonstrate efficacy of dupilumab on skin lesions of PN.
-Proportion of participants with improvement (reduction) in WI-NRS by <math>\geq 4</math> from baseline to Week 24 [Key secondary endpoint].Time to onset of effect on pruritus as measured by proportion of participants with an improvement (reduction) in WI-NRS by <math>\geq 4</math> from baseline during the 24-week treatment period.Change from baseline in WI-NRS at Week 24.Change from baseline in WI-NRS at Week 12.Percent change from baseline in WI-NRS at Week 24.Percent change from baseline in WI-NRS at Week 12.Percent change from baseline in WI-NRS at Week 4.Percent change from baseline in WI-NRS at Week 2.Percent change from baseline in WI-NRS over time until Week 24.Proportion of participants with WI-NRS reduction <math>\geq 4</math> at Week 4.Proportion of participants with WI-NRS reduction <math>\geq 4</math> over time until Week 24.Onset of action in change from baseline in WI-NRS (first <math>p &lt; 0.05</math> difference from placebo in the daily WI-NRS that remains significant at subsequent measurements) until Week 12.Proportion of participants with Investigator's Global Assessment 0 or 1 score for PN-Stage (IGA PN-S) at Week 24 [Key secondary endpoint].Proportion of participants with IGA PN-S 0 or 1 score at Week 12.Proportion of participants with IGA PN-S 0 or 1 score at Week 8.Proportion of participants with IGA PN-S 0 or 1 score at Week 4.Change from baseline in IGA PN-S score at Week 24.Change from baseline in IGA PN-S score at Week 12.Change from baseline in IGA PN-S score at Week 8.Change from baseline in IGA PN-S score at Week 4.Proportion of participants with Investigator's Global Assessment 0 or 1 score for PN-Activity (IGA PN-A) at Week 24.Proportion of participants with IGA PN-A 0 or 1 score at Week 12.Proportion of participants with IGA PN-A 0 or 1 score at Week 8.Proportion of participants with IGA PN-A 0 or 1 score at Week 4.
+Proportion of participants with improvement (reduction) in worst-itch numeric rating scale (WI-NRS) by ≥ 4 from baseline to Week 24.
+Secondary To demonstrate the efficacy of dupilumab on additional itch endpoints in patients with PN, inadequately controlled on topical prescription therapies or when those therapies are not advisable.
+Time to onset of effect on pruritus as measured by proportion of participants with an improvement (reduction) in WI-NRS by ≥ 4 from baseline during the 24-week treatment period.Change from baseline in WI-NRS at Week 24.Change from baseline in WI-NRS at Week 12.Percent change from baseline in WI-NRS at Week 24.Percent change from baseline in WI-NRS at Week 12.Percent change from baseline in WI-NRS at Week 4.Percent change from baseline in WI-NRS at Week 2.Percent change from baseline in WI-NRS over time until Week 24.Proportion of participants with improvement (reduction) in WI-NRS ≥ 4 from baseline to Week 12.Proportion of participants with WI-NRS reduction ≥ 4 at Week 4.Proportion of participants with WI-NRS reduction ≥ 4 over time until Week 24.Onset of action in change from baseline in WI-NRS (first p <0.05 difference from placebo in the daily WI NRS that remains significant at subsequent measurements) until Week 12.
+To demonstrate efficacy of dupilumab on skin lesions of PN.
+Proportion of participants with Investigator's Global Assessment 0 or 1 score for PN-Stage (IGA PN-S) at Week 24 [Key secondary endpoint].Proportion of participants with IGA PN-S 0 or 1 score at Week 12.Proportion of participants with IGA PN-S 0 or 1 score at Week 8.Proportion of participants with IGA PN-S 0 or 1 score at Week 4.Change from baseline in IGA PN-S score at Week 24.Change from baseline in IGA PN-S score at Week 12.Change from baseline in IGA PN-S score at Week 8.

-Objectives Endpoints • To demonstrate the improvement in health-related quality of life (HRQoL). • Change from baseline in HRQoL, as measured by Dermatology Life Quality Index (DLQI) to Week 24.• Change from baseline in HRQoL, as measured by DLQI to Week 12. • To evaluate safety outcome measures. • Percentage of participants experiencing treatment-emergent adverse events (TEAEs) or serious adverse events (SAEs) from baseline through Week 24. • To evaluate immunogenicity of dupilumab. • Incidence of treatment-emergent antidrug antibodies (ADA) against dupilumab over time.
+Objectives Endpoints • Change from baseline in IGA PN-S score at Week 4.• Proportion of participants with Investigator's Global Assessment 0 or 1 score for PN-Activity (IGA PN-A) at Week 24.• Proportion of participants with IGA PN-A 0 or 1 score at Week 12.• Proportion of participants with IGA PN-A 0 or 1 score at Week 8.• Proportion of participants with IGA PN-A 0 or 1 score at Week 4. • To demonstrate the improvement in health-related quality of life (HRQoL). • Change from baseline in HRQoL, as measured by Dermatology Life Quality Index (DLQI) to Week 24.• Change from baseline in HRQoL, as measured by DLQI to Week 12. • To evaluate safety outcome measures. • Percentage of participants experiencing treatment-emergent adverse events (TEAEs) or serious adverse events (SAEs) from baseline through Week 24. • To evaluate immunogenicity of dupilumab. • Incidence of treatment-emergent antidrug antibodies (ADA) against dupilumab over time.